Cyber Security Headlines – May 6, 2022

 Nakasone says Cyber Command did nine ‘hunt forward’ ops last year, including in Ukraine

-National Security Agency Director and U.S. Cyber Command Gen. Paul Nakasone said Tuesday that Cyber Command conducted nine “hunt forward” operations in different countries last year, a data point he shared to illustrate why the command’s use of persistent engagement is critical to its success.
-The nine hunt-forward operations conducted last year are an example of the persistent engagement model of cyber operations which grew out of the 2018 DOD strategy, Nakasone said.
+National Security Agency Director and U.S. Cyber Command Gen. Paul Nakasone stated on Tuesday that Cyber Command “conducted nine hunt forward operations in different countries last year.
+He used this fact to illustrate why the command’s use of persistent engagement is critical to its success.
+“The nine hunt-forward operations conducted last year are an example of the persistent engagement model of cyber operations which grew out of the 2018 DOD strategy, Nakasone said.”

 (Cyberscoop)